 Godspeed You!
-Black Emperor (formerly punctuated Godspeed You Black Emperor! and abbreviated to GY!BE, GYBE or Godspeed) is a Canadian band based in Montreal, Quebec.
+Black Emperor (formerly punctuated Godspeed You Black Emperor! and abbreviated to GY!BE, GYBE or Godspeed) is a Canadian post-rock band based in Montreal, Quebec.

 Formed in 1994 in Montreal, Canada, the band has been highly influential within the post-rock genre.
 Working with orchestrated arrangements, the nine-piece group created tracks with wide dynamic ranges, a highly evocative use of instrumentation and sounds and uncompromising long form compositions.
 Their engrossing use of art and visuals in both album packaging and live performances creates an enigmatic aura.